prodvana/update-deployment-status-action/README.md

-# update-release-status Github Action
+# update-deployment-status Github Action

-This action updates the status of a release on GitHub Actions to Prodvana.
-This is meant to be used in conjunction with record-release-action, with `pending: true`.
+This action updates the status of a deployment on GitHub Actions to Prodvana.
+This is meant to be used in conjunction with record-deployment-action, with `pending: true`.

 # Requirements